blinker13/Persistent/README.md

-#CoreDataKit
+#Persistent

-CoreDataKit is a small convenience wrapper framework written in Swift.
+Persistent is a small convenience wrapper around CoreData written in Swift.

 ## The Stack